syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 ## Add free text annotations

-This section will go through how to add free text annotations to a PDF page interactively as well as programmatically.
+This section will go through how to add free text annotations to a PDF page using toolbar as well as programmatically.

-### Add and modify free text annotations using built-in toolbar
+### Add the free text annotations using the toolbar

-#### Free text annotation in desktop
+On the built-in toolbar, a free text annotation tool is available.
+Using that, you can add the free text annotation to the tapped position.
+Additionally, the toolbar shows the option to modify the properties of existing or new free text annotations.

+The following image represents how to add the free text annotations using the toolbar on the desktop.

 ![Free text Built-in toolbar](Images/desktopfreetext.gif)

-Add the free text Annotation into the PDF using built-in toolbar using the free text icon in annotation toolbar, it will shows when annotation icon is clicked in the top toolbar.

-#### Free text annotation in mobile
+The following image represents how to add the free text annotation using the toolbar on mobile.

 ![Free text Built-in toolbar](Images/mobilefreetext.gif)

-Add the free text Annotation into the PDF using built-in toolbar using the free text icon in bottom toolbar.

-### Add free text annotation with UI interaction
+### Add free text annotation without using the toolbar

 You can add free text annotation to a PDF document by tapping with touch (or mouse down) on a PDF page.
 The following steps explains how to add free text annotation in a PDF.